-Now with three locations, Paula’s Donuts boasts a menu of over fifty different doughnuts and much more—it’s a sweet tooth’s paradise!
-Pastry hearts, turnovers, bear claws, bagels, muffins, fritters, carrot cake, and an assortment of danish are also part of Paula’s arsenal.
-Additionally, there are brownie and cookie platters and the famous “Texas Donut.”
-Everything is freshly-made throughout the day; you might have to wait a couple minutes for your favorite, but the fresh treat will be worth it.
+Now with three locations, Paula’s Donuts boasts a menu of over fifty different doughnuts—it’s a sweet tooth’s paradise!
+Pastry hearts, turnovers, bear claws, bagels, muffins, fritters, carrot cake, and an assortment of danish can also be found at Paula’s counters.
+You can’t go wrong with a classic peanut stick, or bring the oversized “Texas Donut” home to share.
+Everything is freshly made throughout the day, so you might have to wait a couple of minutes for your favorite, but the fresh treat will be worth it.

 Favorite Italian Place: Chef’s

-The iconic eatery is known for plentiful-yet-inexpensive portions, attentive service, and a large dining area where patrons can linger unrushed over a plate of spaghetti parm.
-Chef’s has been one of Buffalo’s favorite neighborhood Italian restaurants since 1923, and now it’s bringing its fare all around town with a new food truck.
+This iconic Buffalo eatery is known for plentiful—yet inexpensive—portions, red-checked tablecloths, and a large dining area where patrons can linger unrushed over their plate of spaghetti parm.
+Chef’s has been one of Buffalo’s favorite neighborhood Italian restaurants since 1923.

 Multiple locations throughout WNY; andersonscustard.com

 Many WNYers have fond memories of enjoying an ice cream cone at Anderson’s.
-The first local Anderson’s was opened in Kenmore in 1947, and there are now six locations throughout the region plus a food truck, so you’ll never be too far from a great frozen custard, milkshake, or hot roast beef on 'weck sandwich.
+The first local Anderson’s was opened in Kenmore in 1947, and there are now six locations throughout the region—plus a food truck—so you’re never too far from a delectable frozen custard, milkshake, or hot roast beef on ’weck sandwich.